-Keeping an overview of a media collection can be quite hard depending on the amount of media that you own.
+Keeping an overview of a (digital) media collection can be quite hard depending on the amount of media that you own.
 Griffith provides a comfortable solution for movie collectors.
-Adding movies to the movie collection manager is a breeze because it can pull data from dozens of Internet movie databases like IMDB or OFDb including several of their local editions.
+Adding movies to the movie collection manager is a breeze because it can pull data from dozens of Internet movie databases like IMDB or OFDb including data from several local editions so that you can look up and add Japanese, French or German movies easily as well.

 This would take lots of work to fill out manually.
-Each movie that gets added by the user is shown in the main list which can be sorted and filtered by a lot of parameters.
+Each movie that gets added by you is shown in the main list which can be sorted and filtered in several ways for easy access to the media list.

-Griffith offers a “loan-system” as well which helps keeping track of movies that have been loaned.
+Griffith ships with a "loan-system" as well which helps keep track of movies that have been loaned.
 Another interesting feature is the export function.
-The movie list can be exported in various formats like pdf and html.
+The movie list can be exported in various formats like pdf and html, for instance to print it out.

 As mentioned earlier Griffith is a multi-plattform software currently running on Linux and Windows.
 If you are looking for a movie manager you might want to check it out, it runs fast and solid.